Don’t let orthopedic infection slow you down.

 At Home Care

-Reduce the need for lengthy hospitalization.
+WIIS is intended to reduce the need for lengthy hospitalization.
 Patients can rehabilitate at home, carry on with their standard recovery and get back to day-to-day life.

 Shorter Recovery Timeline